Why Now's the Time to See Wicked on Broadway

 A new release is going to have you desperate to hear the music live.

-On Friday, Wicked: The 15th Anniversary Special Edition came out with four bonus tracks—each a modern star’s own take on the songs recorded during NBC’s anniversary special.
+In February, Wicked: The 15th Anniversary Special Edition came out with four bonus tracks—each a modern star’s own take on the songs recorded during NBC’s anniversary special.
 The lineup includes Ariana Grande’s “The Wizard and I,” Pentatonix’s “What is This Feeling?”—and Adam Lambert and Ledisi’s “As Long as You’re Mine.”
 Then there’s the all-star rendition of “For Good,” in which Idina Menzel and Kristin Chenoweth are backed by 18 women who played Glinda and Elphaba through the years.

 And of course, the #OutOfOz Wicked Studio Sessions YouTube series—where current artists put their own spins on the tunes—has only fueled the collective appetite for these magic melodies.
 (Check out the Jennifer Nettles and Aaron Tveit videos if you haven't already.)